 Recent main floor views:

-An election night view to the rear of the house.
+An election night view from house right.
 Note an interesting development.
-The doorways to the mezzanine (closed off since the mezzanine was removed in 1955) have been opened again -- giving one a look at the mezzanine lobby from the main floor.
+The doorways to the mezzanine (closed off since the mezzanine was removed in 1955) had been opened again -- giving one a look at the mezzanine lobby from the main floor.
 Photo: Mike Hume - November 8, 2016

-A look skyward from the main floor.
+A look up during the 2nd "Night on Broadway," January 30, 2016.
 Thanks to Bringing Back Broadway for the photo.
-It was taken during the 2nd "Night on Broadway," January 30, 2016.
 It's included in their Facebook page Night On Broadway photo album.

 A wide angle view to the dome.
 Photo: John Hough - 2016